 Information and Consent:

-- Your child will be given an immunization package containing a consent form and information for each of the diseases and vaccines, as appropriate, for the parent/guardian to read.
-The consents must be signed and returned as per the instructions on the consent form by Tuesday, November 4, 2014 to the school office.
+- Your child was given an immunization package containing a consent form and information for each of the diseases and vaccines, as appropriate, for the parent/guardian to read.

 - Your child will only be immunized with your consent.